jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

   - intents
 ---
 ![safenet](https://docs.safe.global/_next/static/media/safenet-introduction.cf3046fd.png)
-Safe launched a new product [Safenet](https://safe.global/safenet) this week.

-I got a chance to meet the Safe team at Devcon chat about the design of the system.
-A friend of mine asked me to describe the problem they're solving, which spurred this post.
+I recently got a chance to meet the Safe team at Devcon to chat about their new product [Safenet](https://safe.global/safenet), which was just announced this week.

 ## High Level Overview

 The last few years have brought us an explosion of new blockchains.
 This has helped with scaling, but brought about new challenges.
 If you have funds on one chain, but you want to interact with an application on a different chain, there's a long and arduous set of steps required to move your funds across the chains and achieve your goal.